Optimal Transport Event Representation for Anomaly Detection: Abstract

 \section{Abstract}

 We introduce optimal transport (OT) as a physics-based intermediate event representation for weakly supervised anomaly detection.
-With only $0.5\%$ injection of resonant signals in the LHC Olympics benchmark datasets, the OT-augmented feature set achieves nearly twice the significance improvement of standard high-level observables, while end-to-end deep learning on low-level four-momenta struggles in the low-signal regime.
-The gains persist across signal types and classifiers, underscoring the value of structured representations in machine learning for anomaly detection.
+With only $0.5\%$ injection of resonant signals in the LHC Olympics benchmark datasets, the OT-augmented feature set achieves nearly twice the significance improvement of the standard high-level observables using an idealized setup, while end-to-end deep learning on low-level four-momenta is less effective in this low-signal regime.
+The observed gains persist across signal types and classifiers considered in this study, suggesting that structured, physics-informed representations can provide a useful complement to existing approaches for anomaly detection.